JesterRomut/JesterRomut/Notes/Deus/README.md

 Thus, it got killed by the Devourer of Gods, lower half and all innards was eaten.

 Now, it's co-existing with the disease, have lower body grown back, but the innards got replaced by the infection.
-Its spine bloats like a heart, in the chest cavity, makes it look a little more substantial.
+Its spine bloats like a heart, in the chest cavity opened by a incurable wound, makes it look a little more substantial.

 ~~The god who originally cleaned up the infection finally signed a contract with the most annoying infection under the pressure of DoG.~~

 Wished a heart, but everything goes inside it will be consumed by the infection, including things it ate.

+Still, it will put everything which looked like a heart into its chest cavity.